Events in Baguio

 Free cultural

-Dates vary yearly Baguio Cathedral
+Dates vary yearly Baguio Cathedral and city parishes

 Free religious